-Workspaces can be saved using 'Save...' or 'Save As...' in the file menu, or the icon on the toolbar.
-To close a file, choose 'Close Workspace' in the file menu or X. Warning: do not close the individual windows on the screen before saving, or their contents will not be saved!
+Workspaces can be saved using 'Save...' or 'Save As...' in the file menu, or the loop continuous close a file, choose 'Close Workspace' in the file menu or ...
+Warning: do not close the individual windows on the screen before saving, or their contents will not be saved!